-(4) Accounts Receivable and Allowance for Doubtful Accounts
+(5) Accounts Receivable and Allowance for Doubtful Accounts

-The Company maintains allowances for doubtful accounts for estimated losses resulting from customers' non-payment of trade accounts receivable owed to the Company.
+The Company maintains allowances for doubtful accounts for estimated losses resulting from customers' nonpayment of trade accounts receivable owed to the Company.
 These trade receivables arise in the ordinary course of business from sales of raw material, finished product or services to the Company's customers.
 The estimate of allowance for doubtful accounts is based upon the Company's bad debt experience adjusted for differences in asset-specific risk characteristic, current economic conditions and forecast of future economic conditions.
 If the financial condition of the Company's customers deteriorates, resulting in the customers' inability to pay the Company's receivables as they come due, additional allowances for doubtful accounts may be required.
-The Company has entered into agreements with third party banks to factor certain of the

-Company's trade receivables in order to enhance working capital by turning trade receivables into cash faster.
+The Company has entered into agreements with third party banks to factor certain of the Company's trade receivables in order to enhance working capital by turning trade receivables into cash faster.
 Under these agreements, the Company will sell certain selected customers trade receivables to the third party banks without recourse for cash less a nominal fee.
-For the year ended January 1, 2022, January 2, 2021 and December 28, 2019, the Company sold approximately \$443.6 million, \$345.6 million and \$204.1 million, respectively of its trade receivables and incurred approximately \$1.1 million, \$1.1 million and \$1.2 million in fees, which are recorded as interest expense, respectively.
+For the years ended December 31, 2022, January 1, 2022 and January 2, 2021, the Company sold approximately \$582.0 million, \$443.6 million and \$345.6 million, respectively of its trade receivables and incurred approximately \$4.0 million, \$1.1 million and \$1.1 million in fees, which are recorded as interest expense, respectively.

-(5) Inventories
+(6) Inventories

 Inventories are stated at the lower of cost or net realizable value.
-Cost is primarily determined using the first-in, first-out (FIFO) method for the Feed Ingredients and Fuel Ingredients segments.
+Cost is primarily determined using the firstin, first-out (FIFO) method for the Feed Ingredients and Fuel Ingredients segments.
 In the Food Ingredients segment cost is primarily determined based on the weighted average cost.

-(6) Long Lived Assets
+(7) Long Lived Assets